 Sub-Standard (“Table Rating”) premiums will typically go up about 25% per designated level.
 Obviously percentages may differ depending on the insurance carrier.

-As we already explained, Myositis really isn’t going to be the basis of your life insurance rating.
+As I’ve already explained, Myositis really isn’t going to be the basis of your life insurance rating.

 On the contrary, you’ll be primarily evaluated based on the chronic condition that activated your Myositis.

-Over the last several months we have helped quite a few people that had Myositis which is why we are writing this article.
+Over the last several months I have helped quite a few people that had Myositis which is why I am writing this article.

 Scleroderma: This illness is the most common overlapping condition with Myositis.